Demion Clinco: Career

 In the legislature, Clinco fought SB1062, a discriminatory bill targeting the LGBTQ+ community, worked to advance economic development legislation, and advanced a state historic tax credit program.
 He served on the House Financial Institutions and Government committees and Joint Legislative Audit Committee.

 In 2015 Clinco was appointed to the Governing Board of Pima Community College and was elected to a full term in 2017.
 Clinco was voted vice-chair of the board in 2018, chairman of the board in 2019 until 2022, and then again assumed the role of vice-chair.
 During Clinco's tenure on the board and in executive leadership the college underwent major physical and programmatic transformation.
-The college received full accreditation form the Higher Learning Commission, made significant budget cuts, passed a multi million bond program to build innovative centers of excellence in workforce training aligned with Arizona industry needs, and received numerous national awards and recognitions for innovations including a half dozen nominations for Bellwether Awards from the Bellwether College Consortium.
-Clinco worked to successfully championed legislation favorable to the college, obtain significant state project funding and supported a voter initiative to expand the college expenditure limit.
-In 2021 Clinco was received the Trustee Leadership Award from the national Association of Community College Trustees and received an award of recognition from the fellow board members in 2022.
+The college received full accreditation from the Higher Learning Commission, made significant budget cuts, passed a multi million bond program to build innovative centers of excellence in workforce training aligned with Arizona industry needs, and received numerous national awards and recognitions for innovations including a half dozen nominations for Bellwether Awards from the Bellwether College Consortium.
+Clinco successfully championed legislation favorable to the college, obtained significant state project funding and supported a voter initiative to expand the college expenditure limit.
+In 2021 Clinco received the Trustee Leadership Award from the National Association of Community College Trustees and received an award of recognition from fellow board members in 2022.

 Clinco re-established the Tucson Historic Preservation Foundation, a community-based non-profit 501c3 organization in 2008.
 He first served as president of the board and then CEO.
 In that role, Clinco developed numerous community-based preservation initiatives, programs, and projects including working to preserve Tucson neon signs, a model program that was replicated throughout the United States.
-Clinco was the primary author for numerous National Register of Historic Places individual and district nominations including the Sunshine Mile, Miracle Mile, and Indian Ridge.
+Clinco was the primary author of numerous National Register of Historic Places individual and district nominations including the Sunshine Mile, Miracle Mile, and Indian Ridge.
 In addition to numerous peer-reviewed and published articles, Clinco authored the nomination of Arizona US80 as a historic road across the State of Arizona.
 He created, developed, and oversaw Tucson Modernism Week, annual ten-day events; served as editor of Tucson Modernism Magazine, worked on Historic Film repatriation, created an Annual Historic Home Tour, author, and nominated Tucson as a Preserve America City, designation through President's Advisory Council on Historic Preservation.
 Oversaw the purchase and preservation planning of the Arthur T. Brown designed Ball-Paylore House and the Bernard Friedman designed Hirsh's Shoes building.